The Bankrate promise

 The process of purchasing a California FAIR Plan is pretty simple.
 However, the process is slightly different than getting a traditional home insurance policy.
 Here’s a brief overview of how to get a California FAIR Plan:

-- Find a provider: California FAIR Plan insurance can be purchased directly through the FAIR Plan’s website or through a licensed insurance broker in the state.
-Homeowners can use the online broker search tool to find local agents within or near their ZIP code.
+- Find a provider: California FAIR Plan insurance can be purchased through a licensed insurance broker in the state.
+Homeowners can use the online broker search tool on the FAIR Plan website to find local agents within or near their ZIP code.
 Brokers do not collect a fee when selling FAIR Plan insurance policies like they do with standard home policies.

 - See if you are eligible: Not every homeowner will be able to qualify for a California FAIR Plan.
 Your broker will run an extensive search to see if you can get preferred homeowners insurance coverage through the traditional marketplace before you will be allowed to move forward with the FAIR Plan application.